-Yes – please make cheques payable to “The Scout Association” and use the paper booking form (available to download here to book and send your cheque in to the Gilwell 24, Gilwell Park Activity Centre, Bury Road, Chingford, London, E4 7QW.
+Yes – please make cheques payable to “The Scout Association” with your booking reference clearly written on the back.
+Send your cheque to Gilwell 24, Scout Adventures Gilwell Park, Bury Road, Chingford, London, E4 7QW.

 The on-site contact number on the nominal roll form should only be filled in for Leaders/Helpers and would normally be a mobile telephone number.
 It will only be used in a situation where a young person needs to contact their leader urgently.

 Where there is no other option and the child is a member of The Scout Association through another section (or where the Scout Group has taken out additional insurance) then Leaders’ children may attend.
 However they may not take part in activities and should pay the Leader/Helper price.
 Groups should also bear in mind that the event is 24 hours and we do not ask, expect or require participants to be quiet in the general camping areas on the Saturday night.